-- a) The context of the DPI exported function must be known (or obtainable) before its being called. - b) Only exported functions (that do not consume time) can be called.
-Calling DPI exported tasks will result in undefined behavior. - c) There is no control of any event ordering meaning no control how events get processed on both the calling application and the HDL side. - d) An imported DPI function call cannot return arguments that are dependent on the exported function calls.
+- a) The context of the DPI exported function must be known before its being called. - b) Only DPI exported functions (that do not consume time) can be called.
+Calling DPI exported tasks will result in undefined behavior.

+- c) There is no control in which order events get processed on both the calling application and the HDL side during the zero or delta simulation time period. - d) The imported DPI context function call initiating the DPI call chain cannot return arguments that are dependent on the exported function calls.